theinvertedform/umt.world/about.md

   - graphic design
   - typography
   - experimental literature
-  - archival systems
+  - knowledge management
-  - library sciences
+  - information architecture
 status: extremely rough
 date: 2022-09-11
 ---

-When John Anderton goes on the lam in *Minority Report*, he undergoes surgery to replace his eyes because of the omnipresent retinal scanner.
-A similar level of surveillance has been achieved, but it depends more on the mediation of digital platforms than on external scanners.
+When John Anderton goes on the lam in *Minority Report*, he employs a black-market surgeon to replace his eyes so that he can evade the omnipresent retinal scanners.
+A similar level of surveillance has been achieved, but using a more efficient, panoptic model.
+Instead of an external inspector, the subject is motivated to participate in their own surveillance.
 Virtual life has become an *a priori* for those born in the Internet Age.

 Alienation before the behemoth pushes Spirit down to the pre-unhappy position of Stoicism.
 There is mass desire for the ether of *ataraxia*.
 Technical optimization smoothes so much of daily life.
 Digital culture and all its social potential has been confined to a protocol strictly controlled by capital.
 Tech conglomerates and hardware manufacturers have more power than states, but without the hindrance of historical precedent.